william-wtr92/party/infra/argo/README.md

-# 🚀 Argo CD – GitOps Deployment for Party
+# 🚀 Argo CD + Argo CD Image Updater – GitOps Deployment for Party

-This guide explains how to set up Argo CD to deploy the Party Helm chart from your GitHub repository using GitOps principles.
+This guide explains how to set up Argo CD to deploy the Party Helm chart from your GitHub repository using GitOps principles, and how to enable automatic image updates using Argo CD Image Updater.

+---

 ## 📦 Installation